 Students may be eligible for grants and loans no matter your eligibility for military benefits.
 You do not have to accept the loans, but there may be forms of aid that you do not have to pay back.

 The majority of military benefit programs are not built to outright finance your education.
-The only exception could be the Post-9/11 GI Bill.
+The only exception could be the Post-9/11 GI Bill, also known as the "Yellow Ribbon Program," which pays you the lower of either the actual tuition & fees or the national maximum per year for a private school like Suffolk University (Suffolk is committed to enable eligible veterans to cover the full cost of tuition, fees, and books in any University degree program).
 Please contact the VA to determine if you meet eligibility requirements and to learn more about available benefits.

 Veterans, dependents, and spouses must apply for educational benefits through the U.S. Department of Veterans Affairs.
 Dependents and spouses wishing to apply for the Post-9/11 GI Bill must have the veteran first transfer them benefits through the TEB form.